BenHinson/Alpharium/README.md

 Add Tabs to panels for quick switching between same panel.

-Tool Dropdown glitch when creating tool, white flash at top of page.

 Central Box on Homepage can contain 'programs' and File/Folder links.

-Alpha Drive - Files of certain types can be opened in native programs (.txt / .png / .mp4).

 Add Video Player / Image Viewer panels.